 Parents can easily become frustrated because they feel like no matter how many times their child’s questions are answered, they are never satisfied.
 Answering their child’s questions becomes an endless cycle, and the child never learns that he can indeed tolerate the uncertainty.

 There are many other forms of accommodation.
 Families may stop taking vacations, going out to restaurants, or even change the way they speak in order to avoid anxiety-provoking situations for their child.
 They may avoid particular names, numbers, colors, and sounds that trigger anxiety.

-“OCD can be very overwhelming to families and can really interfere with how families can normally function,” said Dr. Jerry Bubrick, Director of the Anxiety and Mood Disorders Center.
+“OCD can be very overwhelming to families and can really interfere with how families can normally function,” said Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute who specializes in anxiety and OCD.
 “The family decisions are made to accommodate the anxiety, rather than the best interests of the family.”

 To the family of a patient we’ll call John, a 12-year old boy who was treated at the Child Mind Institute for OCD, this is all too familiar.
 John had fears about contamination and gaining weight and thus he avoided any food that was considered “unhealthy,” took up to seven showers a day, and didn’t play with his siblings or hug his parents in the belief that they were contaminated.

 “We didn’t go out to a restaurant for months,” said John’s mother.
 “He didn’t have any friends come over.
 We didn’t have any of our friends come over.
 Our house was a safe place.”